TranscryptOrg/Transcrypt/README.rst

 - No operator overloading.
 May be added for [] and (), but low priority
 - _name doesn't mean private in any way
 - No iterator, generator, xrange stuff.
 Maybe in the future if JS becomes better at that kind of things
-- JavaScript interoperation undocumented and largely untested, will change, high priority
-- No good elaborated example.
-As a first I'll try to make pong for the browser or something like that.

 Readability
 ===========